Skip to main content

 • Tailscale - included for VPN along with wireguard-tools

-• GNOME Extensions Manager included
+• GNOME Extensions Manager (Donate) included

 • Use a familiar software center UI to install graphical software

-• Warehouse included for flatpak management
+• Warehouse (Donate) included for Flatpak management

 • Quality of Life Features